survivejs/webpack-book/manuscript/appendices/02_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it attractive for developers and webpack has taken its implementation far.
-To work, HMR requires both client and server side support.
+To work, HMR requires both client and server-side support.
 For this purpose, webpack-dev-server provides both.
 You will have to take care with the client-side, though, and either find a solution that implements the HMR interface or implement it yourself.